Proud about Pride: We Explore Creative Campaigns

 In today’s social sphere, a pride campaign must go hand in hand with representation.

-That’s why the Savage X Pride Campaign celebrates every identity and body in their latest lingerie collection released for Pride Month.
+The Savage X Pride Campaign celebrates every identity and body in their latest lingerie collection released for Pride Month.
 It uses inclusive influencers, vibrant product and strong photography.